jgabaut/amboso/README.md

 ```
 The '?' character will not be a part of your tag name, it only marks base-mode tags when at the start of a tag name.

+## Options and usage, hard failure

+I'll tell you that even the help option can fail, if you don't point this child to where your targets are and rely on naming your compliant folder "./bin/".
+You have a bin/ directory in the repo to test this behaviour.

+You should rely on your `stego.lock` file to ensure you don't have to retype arguments you're 100% positive are correct, just to get the damn thing to build.

 ## kazoj/

 Contains a directory for each test group, ATM there's one for successful tests and one for failures.
-The two subdirectories **must** be called, respectively:
+The two subdirectories can have any name and they are to be specified in `kazoj.lock`.
+Canonic names are, respectively:
 - `bone` : The general directory, for successful tests
 - `kulpo` : The error directory, for failure tests

 You should have your own `kazoj` directory (which you can specify in `stego.lock`), in your super-repo.
 And there, there should be a `kazoj.lock` file to remember the names of your cases/errors folders.
-Maybe run it with your super-repo `anvil` symlink? :)
+Maybe run it with your super-repo `anvil` symlink.

 ## Test mode